 We chatted with the shop owners to find out about this astonishing Russian connect.

 Yashwant Place Market is close to the Russian Embassy.
-The proximity of the Russian Embassy, the communist rule in Russia and the close ties between the erstwhile USSR & India have defined this market.
+Therefore ,the proximity of the Russian Embassy, the communist rule in Russia and the close ties between the erstwhile USSR & India have defined this market.
 Most noteworthy is the fact that the jackets and the jewellery are created predominantly for the Russians.
 Hence, shopkeepers speak fluent Russian.
 The signage’s and name boards are in Russian.
 They create silver jewellery according to Russian designs and trends.
 Russian women tourists can be found hovering around the jewellery shops.
-There are shops which have multiple strings of beads in jade, ruby, turquoise, sapphire and pearls.
+Above all, there are shops which have multiple strings of beads in jade, ruby, turquoise, sapphire and pearls.
 If you are fond of strings, Yashwant Place Market should be on your itinerary.

 Mark your diaries, ladies, and make your way to the Yashwant Place Russian Market.
 Don’t let out the secret too soon.